rschmehl/awesco.eu/content/authors/mikko-folkersma/_index.md

 # (2) Research interests, achievements, and personal interests (mainly for researchers)
 ---

-Mikko Folkersma is Marie-Skłodowska-Curie Fellow at Delft University of Technology supervised by Dr. [Roland Schmehl](/authors/roland-schmehl/) and Dr. [Axelle Viré](/authors/axelle-vire/).
-His [research](/project/esr01/) is focused on fluid structure interaction of flexible membrane wings for airborne wind energy generation.
+Mikko Folkersma is Marie-Skłodowska-Curie Fellow at Delft University of Technology, working with Dr. [Roland Schmehl](/authors/roland-schmehl/) and Dr. [Axelle Viré](/authors/axelle-vire/).
+His research is focused on [fluid structure interaction of flexible membrane wings](/project/esr01/) for airborne wind energy generation.
+From April to July 2015, he was working at the Institut Supérior de l'Aéronautique et de l'Espace (ISAE-SUPAERO) Toulouse, France, on his graduation project on [large eddy simulation of a jet in crossflow](doi.org/10.1007/978-3-319-63212-4_10) modeling a film cooling configuration for gas turbine blades.